 - An evaluation to determine your needs and skills

 - Counseling and career planning

-- Skills to help you gain employment such as resume building, job seeking skills, interview practice, and other related and important skills relating to obtaining a job
+- Skills to help you gain employment such as resume building, job seeking skills, interview practice, and other important employment skills

 - Help finding and keeping a job

 - Apprenticeships, on-the-job training opportunities, as well as non-paid job training

 - Financial assistance for post-secondary education

 - Independent living services, depending on your disability